SBCNY/Molecular-Biology-of-the-Cell/README.md

 # Molecular-Biology-of-the-Cell
 Before the first use:
 Open the MBCO_standard_dynamic_enrichment.sln with a suited editor such as Visual Studio.
-Select "Solution 'MBCO_standard_dynamic_enrichment'.
+Select Solution 'MBCO_standard_dynamic_enrichment'.
 In the window properties set the path to the path that contains the downloaded files.
 In the Solution Explorer open the folder Common_functions and the file "Global_definitions.sc".
 Go to the class Global_directory_and_file_class Specify the const mbco_major_directory (including hard drive letter).
 This is the directory from with all files will be loaded and all results will be safed at.